 Design of the healthcare app

-Once the app was published, the first thing they did is shared questionnaires with their audience.
+Once the app was published, the first thing they did was created questionnaires on Surveymonkey and shared them with their audience.

 Careviz, you are launched!

-So, would you like us to optimize your idea and support with fund-raising?
-Reach us out.
+So, would you like us to optimize your idea and support it with fund-raising?
+Reach us out